Nidhi3338/TATA--visulization-project/README.md

 2. bar grapgh
 The only difference between them is that in a bar chart, values are represented on the X-axis and categories on the Y-axis.
 3. column graph
-similar as bar , column will be resprented on x-axies
+similar as bar , column will be resprented on x-axies and comparing 2 or 3 diffrent categroius
 4. scaltter plot(number)
 continous varibales , Scatter plots are useful for showing a correlation between the data points that may not be easy to see from the data alone.
-5 histogram - for frequency(number)
+5 histogram - for frequency(number)/ stastic hiher to lower
 6.Pie Chart- precentage value
 If you want to represent your categorical data as part of the whole, then you should use a pie chart.
 7.vilion graph
 8.treemap
+9.area chat to compare mutiple categrious
+10. gauage -to show the progrees
+11. stacked bar - to comapre in the same subplot bar
 - a linear approach for modelling the relationship between a scalar response and one or more explanatory variables (also known as dependent and independent variables).
 ```
 (ggplot(mtcars,